If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 Treatment of metastatic prostate cancer can have a negative effect on the quality of life.
 Here we determine the effectiveness of a multimodality supportive care intervention to meet unmet supportive care needs for men and their partner/caregivers.

-Reference to paper in European Journal of Oncology Nursing (2018)
+Link to paper in European Journal of Oncology Nursing (2018)

 Estimating subadult age: diaphyseal length